The Yardbirds: Re-formation (1992–present)

-In 2007 the Yardbirds released a live CD, recorded on 19 July 2006, entitled Live at B.B.
+In 2007 the Yardbirds released a live CD, recorded on 19 July 2006, titled Live at B.B.
 King Blues Club (Favored Nations), featuring the McCarty, Dreja, Idan, King, and Miskimmin line-up.
-The first episode of the 2007/08 season for The Simpsons featured the Yardbirds' "I'm a Man" from the CD Live at B.B.
+The first episode of the 2007/08 season of The Simpsons featured the Yardbirds' "I'm a Man" from the CD Live at B.B.
 King Blues Club (Favored Nations).

 According to his website, Idan resigned from the Yardbirds in August 2008, although his last gig with them was on Friday 24 April 2009, when they headlined the first concert in the new Live Room venue at Twickenham rugby stadium.
 This was also Glen's last gig with the band after temporarily standing in when Miskimmin was unavailable.
 Idan and Glen were replaced by Andy Mitchell (lead vocals, harmonica, acoustic guitar) and David Smale (bass, backing vocals), brother of the virtuoso guitarist Jonathan Smale.
 Dreja sat out the US spring 2012 tour to recover from an illness.
-It was announced in 2013 that he was leaving the band for medical reasons and would be replaced by original Yardbirds guitarist Topham.
+In 2013, Dreja left the band for medical reasons; he was replaced by original Yardbirds guitarist Topham.

-McCarty announced in December 2014 that the current lineup of the Yardbirds had disbanded.
-He told fans in an email that he would be "working on solo ventures and other Yardbirds projects in 2015".
+By December 2014 the then-lineup of the Yardbirds had disbanded.
+In an email McCarty said he would be "working on solo ventures and other Yardbirds projects in 2015".
 However, the Yardbirds continued to tour in 2015.

 In May 2015 Topham left the band and was replaced by Earl Slick, although Slick never played a gig with the band.

-In August 2015 it was announced they would play the Eel Pie Club in Twickenham, west London on 17 October with a line-up of Jim McCarty, John Idan, Ben King, David Smale and Billyboy Miskimmin.
-On 12 August 2015 it was announced that Boston-based guitarist Johnny A. would become the newest member of the Yardbirds for their North American tour running from 30 October to 22 November 2015.
-Johnny A. continued to tour as the Yardbirds' lead guitarist throughout 2016, 2017 and 2018 performing a total of 110 shows before departing.
-Johnny A.'s last show with the Yardbirds was on 23 June 2018 at The Egyptian Theater, Park City, Utah.
+On 17 October 2015 the Yardbirds played the Eel Pie Club in Twickenham, west London, with a line-up of Jim McCarty, John Idan, Ben King, David Smale and Billyboy Miskimmin.
+Boston-based guitarist Johnny A. became the newest member of the Yardbirds for their North American tour running from 30 October to 22 November 2015.
+Johnny A. continued to tour as the Yardbirds' lead guitarist from 2016 to 2018, performing a total of 110 shows before departing.
+His last show with the Yardbirds was on 23 June 2018 at The Egyptian Theater in Park City, Utah.
 Former Ram Jam harmonica player Myke Scavone joined the band at the end of 2015.

 On 15 April 2016 the band played at the Under the Bridge venue in London with a line-up of Jim McCarty, John Idan, Johnny A, Kenny Aaronson and Billyboy Miskimmin.

-Original bassist Chris Dreja died in a London nursing home on 25 September 2025 at age 79.
+Dreja died in a London nursing home on 25 September 2025 at age 79.